EntySec/HatSploit-Docs/docs/development/session-wrapper.md

         pass
 ```

+{: .note }
-**NOTE:** All session wrappers should inherit from `Session`, otherwise session wrapper won't be imported.
+All session wrappers should inherit from `Session`, otherwise session wrapper won't be imported.

 Let's go through all the necessary methods: